-The TMS input is used to give commands to the TAP controller and is sampled on the rising edge of TCK.
-It is allowable to leave this ball unconnected if the TAP is not used.
+The TMS input gives commands to the TAP controller and is sampled on the rising edge of TCK. it is allowable to leave this ball unconnected if the TAP is not used.
 The ball is pulled up internally, resulting in a logic HIGH level.